 Over my 18+ years of building enterprise applications, both companies and users have continuously prioritized speed and efficiency.
 As the complexity of applications increases (more users, more data, and more features), it becomes crucial to keep performance at its peak.
 Caching is one of the most effective techniques for achieving this.

-In this tech blog post, we’ll cover what caching is, why it’s critical for speeding up applications, and how it reduces the load on databases.
+In this tech concept, we’ll cover what caching is, why it’s critical for speeding up applications, and how it reduces the load on databases.
 This is the first step in understanding how caching can improve both user experience and system efficiency.

 What is Caching?